starlitriver/starlitriver.github.io/content/index.md

 science is thinking.
-it is the art of asking the questions it is the quest for
+it is the art of asking the questions it is the quest for truth and knowledge

-you are a part of our understanding of the world
+we all like to understand things keep a collection of stuff in the back of our mind whether heartwarming or scary... all knowledge is good knowledge.

 every teacher is a science teacher and you, too, can be a science teacher.